 OB/GYN Billing Services in Wisconsin

-Wisconsin's ob/gyn practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield's commercial rules, BadgerCare Plus requirements, and WPS Medicare policies.
+Wisconsin's ob/gyn practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Wisconsin's commercial rules, Wisconsin Medicaid (BadgerCare Plus is the family and adult expansion program) requirements, and National Government Services (NGS) (Jurisdiction 6) Medicare policies.
 Our AAPC-certified coders specialize in both WI payer rules and ob/gyn coding complexity.

 AAPC Certified